No radicalisation camp in India says MHA

 New Delhi, Feb 12: The government has said that there are no de-radicalisation camps in the country.
 It may be recalled that Chief of Defence Staff, General Bipin Rawat had said that children in Jammu and Kashmir were being radicalised and hence should be put in de-radicalisation camps operating in the country.

-There is no report of existence of any de-radicalisation camps in the country, especially in Jammu and Kashmir, the minister of state for home affairs, Kishan Reddy informed the Lok Sabha.
+There is no report of existence of any de-radicalisation camps in the country, especially in Jammu and Kashmir, the Minister of State for home affairs, Kishan Reddy informed the Lok Sabha.

 General Rawat had said that these people can still be isolated from radicalisation in a gradual way.
-However there are people who have been completely radicalised.
+However, there are people who have been completely radicalised.
 These people need to be taken out separately possibly taken into some de-radicalisation camps.

 Need to confront ideology of radicalisation: Gen. Bipin Rawat